MichalVasulka/DevOpsLab/README.md

 Docker daemon typically runs under root user (from VM perspective) and users that have access to Docker daemon are typically members of ```docker``` group.
 Making them essentially system admins -> access to ```docker``` group needs to be limited.
 From security standpoint, do not treat containers as micro-VMs.

-Docker engine generates several linux namespaces, such as: process ID (PID), mount (MNT), networking (NET), USER namespace, ... linux namespaces are meant for isolation purposes
+Docker engine generates several linux namespaces, such as: process ID (PID), mount (MNT), networking (NET), USER namespace, ...
+Linux namespaces are meant for isolation purposes.

-Best security docker practices:
+"Best" security docker practices:

 - keep docker engine patched regularly
 - securing docker socket (```/var/run/docker.sock```) only accessible by root and users in ```docker``` group (sysadmins, not devs)